LV6LV/usefull_stuff/File-watch_with-sound.md

 ```

 #!/bin/bash

 # Ask the user how many SSIDs they want to monitor
 # To slow down messages add trhee dots between every other word

 # Uncomment and use the following line for interactive use
+echo "Make sure to run this in the same directory you are collecting in."
 read -p "Enter the number of SSIDs you want to monitor: " num_ssids
+read -p "Enter the file name for me to monitor (file.csv): " file_name

 #Set to 1 for testing, or dynamically adjust based on user input, or use the above and comment the num_ssids
 #num_ssids=1